bx3/service-mesh-measurement/README.md

-This is a serice mesh measurement project for UW CSE 561.
+This project is originally developed as a service mesh measurement.

+The container images are stored under image.

+git clone https://github.com/brendangregg/FlameGraph.git ./testbed/script/FlameGraph

+To run the code,

+cd testbed && ./run.sh help